Assassin's Creed Shadows: Development

-Assassin's Creed Shadows was announced at Ubisoft Forward in September 2022 under the working title Assassin's Creed: Codename Red along with its planned successor Assassin's Creed: Codename Hexe.
+Assassin's Creed Shadows was announced at Ubisoft Forward in September 2022 under the working title Assassin's Creed: Codename Red along with its planned successor, Assassin's Creed: Codename Hexe.
 There, Ubisoft announced that Assassin's Creed would be entering a third period related to shifts in design philosophy and approaches to future games, all connected by a working concept called Assassin's Creed Infinity (later renamed to the Animus Hub).
 The first major gameplay details were announced on May 15, 2024, along with the final name and release date.
-It was also later revealed that Ubisoft Quebec who previously developed Assassin's Creed Odyssey and Assassin's Creed Syndicate would be developing the game.
+It was also later revealed that Ubisoft Quebec, who had previously developed Assassin's Creed Odyssey and Assassin's Creed Syndicate, would be developing the game.
 Development began in 2020, following the release of Assassin's Creed Valhalla.

 Shadows is the first game in the series to be aimed at the ninth generation of video game consoles (PlayStation 5 and Xbox Series X/S), dropping support for the eighth generation consoles (PlayStation 4 and Xbox One).
 Lead producer Karl Onnée said the hardware available in the newer consoles was necessary to support the new version of their engine that supplies effects like light, shadows, and dynamic weather.

 During a Ubisoft financial meeting, CEO Yves Guillemot confirmed that while the company does not disclose production costs or any final costs, Shadows exceeded €100 million ($116 million) in expenses.

-During a financial results web call Ubisoft has confirmed it plans to release additional versions of Assassin’s Creed Shadows for "other machines".
+During a financial results web call Ubisoft has confirmed it plans to release additional versions of Assassin's Creed Shadows for "other machines".